turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 * Cover letter draft due Friday of week 1 of Mod 4
 * Turing alumni portfolio due Monday of week 6 at 9am

+Fill out the survey in your channel for Mod 4 groups!